-On the basis of the Management Board's current planning, total Group operating expenses are expected to decrease in 2012.
+On the basis of the Management Board's current planning, total operating expenses are expected to decrease in 2012.
 The main reason for the decrease in expenses is lower investment in proprietary research and development, as much of the costly production of clinical material for current programs has already been performed, and also because the phase 1b/2a trial of MOR103 in RA will be completed in early 2012.
 S,G&A expenses will remain flat.
+MorphoSys expects to remain profitable on an operating level in 2012 and 2013, with an EBIT for 2012 of at least € 1 million.